 If you are particularly concerned, it would be desirable to spend a little time on the Internet digging around to find out what you can about the contractor's record (see Researching a Claim in the CVDG Pro for much more information on finding and using such information), and, if it has worrisome aspects (lawsuits, records of complaints, etc.), bring copies and broach the subject at the comment meeting.
 Don't expect the contractor to admit openly anything unfavorable in its record, so take copies of any documents you find with you.
 The CVDG Pro page, Researching a Claim, has more information on how to find out about a contractor's record in previous jobs.

 Keep in mind as you ask your questions that no damage has been done to you or your property yet and none may ever be done.
 Make sure your tone is friendly and non-challenging, even if you have to be persistent in getting your questions answered.
 Make it clear that you are just trying to understand what will be done and what consequences can be expected from the work.
 Chances are that the contractor and the sponsoring entity are simply trying to do a professional and timely job, while taking into account the rights and comfort of homeowners.

 Of course, once construction starts, your hard work in getting your questions answered may come to nothing.
 The contractor might be determined to cut corners, ignoring the people affected by the work.
-At the very least, you will have documented things in case you have to get work stopped or moved - or if something more serious happens.
+At the very least, you will have documented things in case you have to get work stopped or moved - or if damage occurs.

 Send e-mail to firstname.lastname@example.org with your questions or comments about this web site.